1. What is the difference between being charged with a Felony vs. a Misdemeanor Crime?

 Our firm is dedicated to handling ONLY criminal defense cases.
 We are a law firm with five attorneys, three paralegals, and one full time investigator who solely focus on criminal law.
 For over 30 years, our lawyers have backgrounds as Public Defenders, State Prosecutors, and Law Enforcement Officers with a wealth of experience understanding the intricacies of the law.

-Three of our attorneys, Rob Bauer, Ronnie Crider and David Parry, are all Board Certified Criminal Defense Trial Lawyers, a certification from the Florida Bar Association, which less than 1% of Florida attorneys maintain.
+Two of our attorneys, David Parry and Michael Kenny, are all Board Certified Criminal Defense Trial Lawyers, a certification from the Florida Bar Association, which less than 1% of Florida attorneys maintain.
 This level of experience offers our clients a level of defenses that has been recognized by The Florida Bar.

 We offer free consultations at your location or any of our three offices throughout the Tampa Bay region.
 You can contact us by calling our office at (800) 486-0472 or send us an email through the Contact Us tab on this website.